ligato/cn-infra/docs/tutorials/04_kv-store.md

 `model` directory.

 Next, we need to generate Go code from our model.
 We will use the generated Go structures as parameters in calls to the broker.
-The code generation is conftrolled from the `go:generate` directive; since we only have one go file in this tutorial, we put the directive there:
+The code generation is controlled from the `go:generate` directive; since we only have one go file in this tutorial, we put the directive there:

 ```go
 //go:generate protoc --proto_path=model --gogo_out=model ./model/model.proto
 ```
-Note that the above directove assumes that we use the gogo protbuf generator, the source protobuf files can be found in the model directory and the generated files will also be put into the model directory.
+Note that the above directive assumes that we use the gogo protbuf generator, the source protobuf files can be found in the model directory and the generated files will also be put into the model directory.
 Note also that to use the gogo protobuf generator, you must install it on your machine as